gagneurlab/drop/docs/source/output.rst

         * ``Seq_filter``: fails one of the default variant calling filters
         * ``Mask``: variant falls in a repeat/mask region
         * ``minALT``: variant passes ``Seq_filter`` but doesn't meet config ``minALT`` criteria
-* Boxplot and underyling table showing the number of variants that pass or fail the filters
+* Boxplot and underyling table showing the number of variants that pass or fail the different filters

 Local result files
 ##################